Solid Mount Setup

 Installing the Solid Mount on a Backing Board

-Each Solid Mount kit includes five 2 1/2 in screws and one T20 bit.
-Four screws are used to install the Solid Mount.
-One extra screw is included.
+Each Solid Mount kit includes five 2 1/2" screws and one T20 bit.
+Four screws are used to install the Solid Mount and one is extra.

 Start by partially driving one screw into the backing board.
 Do not fully tighten it yet.
 Level the Solid Mount, then partially drive the screw on the opposite side to hold the mount in position.

-Once the mount is level and held in place, drive the remaining screws into the backing board.
-Tighten the screws in a cross pattern, moving from one side to the opposite side, until all four screws are seated evenly.
+Once the mount is level and all the screws are partially threaded drive the remaining screws into the backing board.
+Tighten the screws in a "X" pattern, moving from one side to the opposite side, until all four screws are seated evenly.

 Do not overtighten.
 The Solid Mount should sit flat and secure against the backing board, but the screws should not crush the mount, strip the backing board, or deform the screw holes.

-Installing a Beta Bloc on a Solid Mount
+Installing a Beta Block on a Solid Mount

-Hold the Bloc at a slight angle when sliding it onto the post.
+Hold the Beta Block at a slight angle when sliding it onto the post.
 This helps align the post with the clover opening.
-Once aligned, slide the Bloc all the way down to the base of the mount and pull down gently to fully seat the Bloc.
+Once aligned, slide the Beta Block all the way down to the base of the mount and pull down gently to fully seat the Beta Block.

-The Bloc should feel secure on the mount while still being easy to install, remove, rotate, and flip when changing edges.
+The Beta Block should feel secure on the mount while still being easy to install, remove, rotate, and flip when changing edges.
 If it feels too tight, too loose, or does not seat cleanly, stop and check the mount adjustment before use.
-(See Mount Setup)
+(See the "Assembling the Solid Mount" section above)

-Before training, confirm the Bloc is fully seated, the Solid Mount is securely attached to the backing board, and the post is tight.
+Before training, confirm the Block is fully seated, the Solid Mount is securely attached to the backing board, and the post is tight.

-Removing a Beta Bloc from a Solid Mount
+Removing a Beta Block from a Solid Mount

-Hold the Bloc at on the bottom edge.
+Hold the Beta Block from the bottom edge.
 Pull the Bloc toward you against the post and slide up while applying light pressure.

-The Bloc should come off smoothly when it is aligned correctly.
+The Beta Block should come off smoothly when it is aligned correctly.
 Do not twist, pry, or force it off the mount.
-If the Bloc feels too tight or difficult to remove, stop and check the mount adjustment before use.
-(See Mount Setup)
+If the Beta Block feels too tight or difficult to remove, stop and check the mount adjustment before use.

 Safety and Use Responsibility